CompuTec/computec-docs/docs/processforce/processforce-plugins/mo-wizard/overview.md

 # Overview

-The MOWizard plugin is designed to streamline the creation of Manufacturing Orders (MOs) based on selected Sales Order lines, helping manage complex, multi-level product trees efficiently.
+The CompuTec Planning & Bottleneck Scheduling (MO Wizard) Plugin is designed to streamline the creation of Manufacturing Orders (MOs) based on selected Sales Order lines, helping manage complex, multi-level product trees efficiently.
 This plugin is ideal for businesses dealing with large numbers of Manufacturing Orders associated with individual Sales Order lines, enabling swift processing and organization.

 ---